![]() |

 Most of the testing will be done by one of the EMG technologists.
 The physician may examine you as well, depending on what your physician has requested.
 The EMG physician will discuss the results of your test with you before you leave.

-Note: Paediatric EMG is done by Dr. Craig Campbell at Victoria Hospital.
+Note: Paediatric EMG is done at Victoria Hospital.

-The tests may take from 45 minutes to 2 hours, depending on the nature of your problem.
+The tests may take from 45 minutes to two hours, depending on the nature of the issue.

 We do our best to see patients on time.
 Occasionally there are delays because of the complexity of the tests required.
 We will let you know of any expected delays.
 We appreciate your patience.